Continually Updated Clinical Reference

 W.H.
 Auden, "The Art of Healing"

-For the sake of discussion and understanding, the process of wound healing may be considered a series of separate events.
-In actuality, the entire process is much more complicated, as cellular events that lead to scar formation occur in tandem.
+For the sake of discussion and understanding, the process of wound healing may be presented as a series of separate events.
+In actuality, the entire process is much more complicated, as cellular events that lead to scar formation overlap.
 Many aspects of wound healing have yet to be elucidated.
-Surgeons should have an understanding of the process of wound healing to help produce scars that are cosmetically pleasing and do not impair function.

 For further reading, please see Medscape's Wound Management Resource Center.

-In addition to activation of fibrin, thrombin facilitates migration of inflammatory cells to the site of injury by increasing vascular permeability.
+In addition to activation of fibrin, thrombin activated by the coagulation cascades facilitates migration of inflammatory cells to the site of injury by increasing vascular permeability.
 By this mechanism, factors and cells necessary for healing flow from the intravascular space and into the extravascular space.

-The vasoconstriction period is followed by a more persistent period of vasodilation mediated by histamine, prostaglandins, kinins, and leukotrienes.
-Vasodilation is responsible for the erythema, edema, and heat observed after tissue injury.
-Vasodilation is an important means by which the wound can be exposed to increased blood flow, accompanied by the necessary inflammatory cells and factors that fight infection and debride the wound of devitalized tissue.
+The initial vasoconstriction period, typically only 10-15 minutes in duration, is followed by a more persistent period of vasodilation mediated by histamine, prostaglandins, kinins, and leukotrienes.
+Vasodilation is an important means by which the wound can be exposed to increased blood flow, accompanied by the necessary inflammatory cells and factors that fight infection and débride the wound of devitalized tissue.
 Alterations in pH (secondary to tissue and bacterial degradation), swelling, and tissue hypoxemia at the injury site contribute to the sensation of wound pain.

 Macrophages are essential to wound healing and perhaps are the most important cells in the early phase of wound healing.
 Macrophages phagocytose debris and bacteria.
 Macrophages also secrete collagenases and elastases, which break down injured tissue and release cytokines.
 In addition, macrophages release PDGF, an important cytokine that stimulates the chemotaxis and proliferation of fibroblasts and smooth muscle cells.
 Finally, macrophages secrete substances that attract endothelial cells to the wound and stimulate their proliferation to promote angiogenesis.
 Macrophage-derived growth factors play a pivotal role in new tissue formation, as evidenced by the fact that new tissue formation in macrophage-depleted animal wounds demonstrates defective repair.
 In studies in which experimental wounds are rendered monocytopenic, subsequent stages of fibroplasia and granulation tissue formation are impaired and the overall rate of wound healing is delayed.